Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Introduction

 However, the cost of the replacement is the extra perturbation of the tangential velocity field, $\uv_\perp^\vs - \uvt_\perp^\vs$, which makes the associated zero mode $\vvt_\perp^\od$ as a large perturbation.

 $\spadesuit$ Difficulties in nonlinear level.
-To deal with the large nonlinearities in \cref{nonlin}, we introduce the \textit{key energy functional},
+To deal with the large nonlinearities in \cref{nonlin}, we introduce the \textit{key energy functional}, which excludes the zero mode associated with the tangential velocity,

-It is noted that the extra perturbation, $\uv_\perp^\vs-\uvt_\perp^\vs$, in \cref{pert-add} does not affect the initial value of $\Ec^*.$ Thus, by the initial assumption \cref{chi}, the energy $\Ec^*$ is small at $t=0,$ and one of our main efforts is to prove the smallness of $\Ec^*(t)$ globally in time.
+It is noted that the extra perturbation, $\uv_\perp^\vs-\uvt_\perp^\vs$, in \cref{pert-add} does not affect the initial value of $\Ec^*.$ Thus, by the initial assumption \cref{chi}, the energy $\Ec^*$ is small at $t=0.$ One of our main efforts is to prove the smallness of $\Ec^*(t)$ globally in time.

-In the estimates of the zero modes, we find that all the nonlinearities in \cref{nonlin} are interactions of $U$ and the small perturbations in \cref{intro-small}.
-There are no nonlinear interactions among the large zero modes, $\vvt_\perp^\od$.
+In the estimates of the zero modes, we find that the nonlinearities, $(\mathbb{N}_i(U, \nabla U))^\od$ for $i=1,2$, excluding the nonlinear interactions among the large modes $\vvt_\perp^\od$, are all interactions of $U$ and the small perturbations in \cref{intro-small}.
 This cancellation is owing to the shear structure inherent in the vortex sheets.
-Thus, the smallness of \cref{intro-small} is sufficient to control these nonlinearities.
+Thus, the smallness of \cref{intro-small} is sufficient to control these nonlinearities for the zero-mode estimates.